 Fortunately, there is a lot you can do to do just that!
 No matter how beat up your digestive system may be, there is room for healing.

-To help the microbiome let?s first let?s look at one thing you should stay away from . . .
+To help the microbiome, first look at one thing you should stay away from . . .

 Many people often ask what impact of antibiotics on the human microbiome?
 The human microbiome and antibiotics do not mix well.
 Avoid antibiotics unless medically necessary.